Knakong/MakeChangeProject/README.md

 # Make Change Project

 ### Description

+-The process of creating this Java application help put into practice fundamentals of object-oriented based programming through Java.
+There is no real world application of this program and it was created for educational purposes.

+It is a basic cash register application that will:

 1. Ask for an Item Price
 2. Ask for Amount Tendered
-3. Will print
+3. Print
     1. exact change if exact change is given
     2. error if not enough money given
     3. if change is needed, will suggest the amount of each type to be given in the correct english syntax
       1. for example pennies and penny will print correctly
           1. Amount: 1.98 Tendered: 5.0 Results: 3 Two Dollar Bills, 2 Pennies. `

+- This program uses 3 methods.

+method 1: Counts each Domination

+method 2: Changes the remaining change amount

+method 3: prints our results depending on the value of the int variable represent each of my money types